Rodsafreitas/chatbot/README.md

 # chatbot

-A chatbot with node, mongodb and mongoose. (construindo)
+A chatbot with node, mongodb and mongoose. (building)

 Node version: 6.11.0